Nutrition

 Let’s just say that you have more than a casual interest in this topic.
 For the sake of your digestive system and general health, it helps to eat like a nutritionist.
 In agricultural societies, meals can go from field to table on the very same day.

-Capitalistic processing and marketing of food has led to competition for consumers’ tastebuds.
+Capitalistic processing and marketing of food have led to competition for consumers’ taste buds.
 Food selection is often based on appearance (artificial coloring) and taste (artificial flavoring)—not nutrition.

 A Trip Behind Enemy Lines